ottypes/docs/README.md

 ### [ot-json0](https://github.com/ottypes/json0)

-This implementaion is capable of transforming not only text but also JSON structures.
+This implementation is capable of transforming not only text but also JSON structures.
 Unfortunately this implementation uses slow transformation alogirithm that takes O(N*M) time in contrast to O(N+M) time for ot-text type.
 That's why you shouldn't use this type if you want to transform just plain text.

 ### [rich-text](https://github.com/ottypes/rich-text)

-This implementation work slower than ot-text, but allows for formatting of rich text.
+This is an OT implementation for collaboratively editing rich text documents.
+It was designed alongside [QuillJS](http://quilljs.com/) for editing those documents.

 ## Javascript Spec